-Monson has built the 49er program around a solid nucleus of players he recruited to play at LBSU.
+LBSU's championship season in 2012-13 came on the heels of a four-year run based on a nucleus of solid recruiting in his first few years on campus.
 His first recruiting class featured Greg Plater, the second-leading all-time 3-point shooter at the school, while his second recruiting class of Larry Anderson, Eugene Phelps, T.J.
 Robinson and Casper Ware may go down in school history as the best recruiting class of all-time at Long Beach State.

 Anderson, Phelps, Robinson and Ware all rank among the all-time leaders in school history in at least two categories and all four have earned all-league honors at least twice.

 Three of the four own a school record.
 Ware is the school's all-time assist leader, Anderson has more steals than anybody in LBSU history, and Robinson is not only the all-time leading rebounder at Long Beach State, but the leading rebounder in the history of the Big West Conference.